-conventional treatment - treatment that is established as best medical practice, and is practised widely in the UK.
-It must also be clinically appropriate in terms of necessity, type, frequency, extent, duration and the facility or location where the treatment is provided.
-In addition, to meet our definition, it must approved by NICE (The National Institute for Health and Care Excellence) as a treatment which may be used in routine practice.
-Otherwise, it must have high quality clinical trial evidence proving it is effective and safe for the treatment of your medical condition (full criteria available on request).
+conventional treatment - treatment that is established as effective and best medical practice for your medical condition.
+It must be practised widely in the UK for your medical condition.
+It must be known to be clinically safe, effective and appropriate in terms of necessity, type, frequency, extent and duration.
+The treatment must be delivered at an appropriate facility or location.
+In addition, to meet our definition, it must approved by NICE (The National Institute for Health and Care Excellence) as a treatment which may be used in routine practice for your medical condition and underpinned by high quality evidence.
+Otherwise, it must have evidence that meets the guidance criteria we set out which is available at axahealth.co.uk/healthcare-funding or on request.

 If the treatment is a drug, the drug must be: